Endocrinology and Diabetes

 - In current studies, we are collecting information about complications of diabetes, quality of life, quality of care and other factors.

 - Learn more about current diabetes research studies at Seattle Children’s.

 - In work that holds promise for curing type 1 diabetes, scientists aim to reprogram T cells so they protect the pancreas, instead of attacking cells that make insulin.
 This research uses gene-editing techniques pioneered at Seattle Children’s.
 Read about new immunotherapies under way for type 1 diabetes.

 Services We Offer

 Our goal is to make it easier for you and your child to manage their diabetes.
-When your child is first diagnosed with diabetes, we teach you and your child about their condition and how to manage it with diet, medicine and blood testing.
+When your child is first diagnosed with diabetes, we teach you and your child about his/her condition and how to manage it with diet, medicine and blood testing.
 This teaching happens in the hospital for some families and in a classroom for others.
 All during your child’s care, we work with your family to keep your child healthy.
-Depending on your needs, you can take classes for kids and families living with diabetes or meet one-on-one with a certified diabetes educator, dietitian, social worker or psychologist.
+Depending on your needs, you can take classes for kids and families living with diabetes or meet one-on-one with a certified diabetes educator, athletic trainer, dietitian, social worker or psychologist.

 Seattle Children’s has an expert team that gives compassionate, evidence-based care for babies, children and teens with all types of Differences in Sex Development (DSDs).